-- Text: Gravetter, F. J., & Wallnau, L. B. (2013).
+Text: Gravetter, F. J., & Wallnau, L. B. (2013).
 Essentials of statistics for the behavioral sciences (8th edition).
 Belmont, CA: Thomson/Wadsworth.
-This is bundled with Aplia as an e-book.
-Hard copy not required. - iClicker: If you do not own one already, you will need to purchase an iClicker for use in class.
-It will be used to track attendance, and to do regular learning assessments.
+This is bundled with Aplia as an e-book and is required, although a hard copy is not.

+iClicker: If you do not own one already, you will need to purchase an iClicker for use in class.
+It will be used to track attendance and to do regular learning assessments.
 Required.